pwntester/octo.nvim/README.md

 **I get a warning saying `Cannot request projects v2, missing scope 'read:project'`**

 That's expected.
-The new support for projects v2 support requires the `read:proejct` scope on your GitHub token.
+The new support for projects v2 support requires the `read:project` scope on your GitHub token.

 You add the scope by using `gh auth refresh -s read:project` or you can suppress this warning by setting the following in your config